jameslnewell/jameslnewell.me/README.md

 Repository for [jameslnewell.me](https://jameslnewell.me).

-A static site created with React and Webpack, and hosted with Cloudflare and AWS S3.
+A static site.
+Built with React and Webpack.
+Hosted with Cloudflare and AWS S3.

 ## Installation